 - Carefully rinse the ahi tuna under cold running water.

-- Place the cubed ahi tuna into a clean glass bowl.
+- Place the cubed tuna into a clean glass bowl.

-- To the ahi tuna, add in the diced onion, green onion, soy sauce, rice vinegar, sesame oil, and chili and chili powder (if you can't tolerate heat, you can omit the chili/powder).
+- To the tuna, add in the diced onion, green onion, soy sauce, rice vinegar, sesame oil, chili oil and chili powder.

-- Gently mix the ahi tuna with the marinade.
-The ahi tuna will soften slightly as it marinates in the soy mixture.
+- Gently mix the tuna with the marinade.
+The tuna will soften slightly as it marinates in the soy mixture.

-- Let it marinate overnight, or a minimum of 6 hours.
+- Place into the fridge and let it marinate overnight, or a minimum of 6 hours.

 Assemble:

-- Scoop about 1 C cooked rice into a bowl.
+- Scoop about ½ C cooked sushi rice into a serving bowl.

-- Add marinated ahi tuna and toppings such as cucumber, avocado, seaweed.
+- Add marinated spicy ahi tuna and your choice of toppings.

-- Drizzle with ponzu over top.
-Sprinkle with sesame seeds and furkake seasoning if desired.
+- Drizzle ponzu over top.
+Garnish with green onions, sesame seeds and furikake seasoning if desired.
 Serve immediately.

 Nutrition